 Not that I’m short of male role models, but I am fortunate to have a broad spread of strong female role models too.
 Both my mother and grandmother have spent time as full-time parents, but one was a wartime spy, and the other helps to run Stonehenge.
 I don’t doubt that attitude influenced the positive do-anything attitude I have imbued in my children.

 Not wanting to get too off-topic, what can we do about it as a company?
 Writing about the problem is not enough.
-So we have added 30 “Women in Engineering” tickets for AutoSens in Detroit (May 22-25) priced at just $100 each.
+So we have added a limited number of “Women in Engineering” tickets for our AutoSens Conferences.
 We want more women to be involved in AutoSens, shaping the future of vehicle perception technology

 Whether the logic or solution is sound is not for us to judge, however, if age and seniority influences whether it’s cost effective for someone to attend AutoSens (most often senior engineers, where the gender bias is at its worst) we hope that creating a low-cost ticket that is gender focussed will enable women in the industry to take advantage of the event.

 We know that our events are useful learning experiences, with networking, conference sessions, exhibition displays and time among other experienced professionals.